Review Process

 Understanding the Double-Blind Peer Review System

-Double-blind peer review is the "gold standard" of scholarly publishing.
+Double-blind peer review represents a well-established approach for the critical evaluation of scholarly research.
 In this model, the identity of the authors is concealed from the reviewers, and the identity of the reviewers is concealed from the authors.
 This ensures that the manuscript is judged solely on its scientific merit, removing potential biases related to the author's gender, seniority, institutional affiliation, or nationality.

 Workflow Stage Process Description & Rigor

-2. Editorial Gatekeeping The Editorial Office performs a technical check, separating the "Title Page" from the "Main Manuscript" to ensure reviewers receive only blinded files.
+2. Editorial Gatekeeping The editorial team checks the submission and separates the "Title Page" from the "Main Manuscript" so that reviewers receive only anonymous files.

-3. Expert Selection The Editor identifies at least two independent subject-matter experts with no institutional or collaborative conflicts of interest with the authors.
+3. Expert Selection The editor selects at least two independent experts in the subject area who have no institutional or research connections with the authors.

 The Editorial Screening: Pre-Review Rigor